samanxsy/docker-compose-task/README.md

 AH00015: Unable to open logs
 ```
 - Solution
-    - Granting the httpd binary the capability to bind privileged ports (Ports below 1024, in our case 80)
+    - Granted the httpd binary the capability to bind privileged ports (Ports below 1024, in our case 80)
     ```
     setcap 'cap_net_bind_service=+ep' /usr/sbin/httpd
     ```